ajjaic/til/devops.markdown

 * Such cookies will be transmitted to any domain with the same TLD

 ## Zombie cookie
-* Cookies that persist inspite of being manually deleted.
+* Cookies that persist in spite of being manually deleted.
 * This is done by some client side script that recreates the cookie from info stored in multiple locations like Flash local storage, html5 storage or other client-side storage locations.